 Digital certificates are used to identify servers (or less commonly clients) and provide cryptographic keys for use in communication.
 These certificates can either be public key certificates or self-signed certificates (as noted in 5.3.4).
 Public key certificates typically provide more reliable identity assurances but require prior planning and supporting infrastructure (e.g., certificate authorities).
-Self-signed certificates are very easy to deploy but do not provide a reliable identity assurance.
+Self-signed certificates are very easy to deploy but do not provide a reliable identity assurance, so they should not be used on anything but test systems.
 Organizations should make a conscious decision between the two models based on their risk profile and available resources.